| What | When | Key Numbers |

 Paddling:

 May through mid-June brings dangerous high water.
-Freestone rivers can run at several times normal volume.
-Cold, fast, debris-laden.
-Many rivers unfishable and unfloatable during peak.
+Freestone rivers can run at several times normal volume: cold, fast, and debris-laden.
+Many rivers are unfishable and unfloatable during peak.

 Summer afternoons bring lightning.
-Plan to be off exposed water by early afternoon.
+Plan to be off exposed water by early afternoon, especially above treeline.

 RiverReports helps you time your Colorado trip: